 1. If not, make sure to follow the above three steps exactly.
 If so, you can now begin placing Asteroid Fields in the vicinity of your new path.
 They do not have to be placed in any particular position in relation to the path.
 Just place them somewhere rather near to it.
+2. As a last step, right click to end the creation of the moving Asteroid belt.

 That's it.
 The motion will not be depicted in the Map Editor.
 Only during actual game play will you be able to see such Asteroid belts moving.
 Experiment with the speed, to see which speed suits your map design best.
 The Asteroid Fields will move in the same direction in which you placed the path points.
 So from first point traversing the intermediate points to the last point set.
 The object movement will not apply for other elements, such as nebulae or moons.
 Only asteroid fields will be affected by this technique.